 The more pressing concern is that cockroaches can burrow themselves in human ears, causing pain and hearing loss.
 They may be removed with forceps, possibly after first drowning with olive oil or medicine.

 Mice are from the rodent family that is described as having a pointed snout, rounded ears, a long scaly tail.
-There are several species of mouse but the most common is the house mouse.
+There are several species of the mouse but the most common is the house mouse.
 They are popular because they like to cohabitate with humans for food and shelter.

 Rodents are normally nocturnal animals that is why they recompense poor eyesight with an intense sense of hearing.
 They depend heavily on their impeccable sense of smell to locate food and avoid predators.

-Mice are dangerous to humans because of the diseases they carry which include the leptospirosis and a virus known to cause Lymphocytic Choriomeningitis or LCM.
+Mice are dangerous to humans because of the diseases they carry which include leptospirosis and a virus known to cause Lymphocytic Choriomeningitis or LCM.

 While LCM is not deadly, Leptospirosis will definitely kill an individual if left unattended.
 Leptospirosis attacks the human central nervous system and eventually the brain, kidney, and other vital organs.

 They burrow into the walls of your homes, your roofs, your cabinets, or any biodegradable component of your house.
-While termites may not be fatal to your health, it is detrimental to the welfare eof your property.
+While termites may not be fatal to your health, it is detrimental to the welfare of your property.